Types of Capacitors

 Sprague Atom Caps

-The Sprague Atom caps were the industry standard for many years but prices for “Atoms” have been going way up.
+The Sprague Atom caps were the industry standard for many years but prices for “Atoms” have been going way up while the quality has gone down.
 As of this time, a Cap Job using “Atoms” for most medium to large vintage Fender amps will cost considerably more that other higher quality options so we don't use them unless you specifically request them, especially since we're finding that other brands of caps often exceed the quality of "Atoms".
-I have switched over to some of these such as the F & T brand from Germany, Xicon high-temp caps and others.
+I have switched over to some of these such as the F & T brand (now being labeled "Mersen") from Germany, and others.
 This means we can offer higher quality parts at lower prices.

 These caps were removed from a 1962 Blond Tremolux and are typical of what happens to this type of cap after 40 years.
 The white powdery substance oozing from the caps is the electrolyte that has begun to crystallize.
 Also notice the oily satins on the cardboard.
 When the electrolyte crystallizes, it expands.
 Most electrolytic caps have vent holes to allow the escape of the expanding chemical to keep the cap from exploding when this happens.
 That's what is happening to these caps.
 Using an amp with caps in this condition is asking for trouble!